WMSLayer

 Since: ArcGIS Maps SDK for JavaScript 4.4

 The WMSLayer is used to create layers based on OGC Web Map Services (WMS).
-The WMSLayer initially executes a WMS GetCapabilities request, which might require CORS or a proxy page.
+Requests must be same-origin or require CORS to be enabled on the server.

 See also